 Based on all of the information gathered, we will probably have a good idea as to what may be causing your abdominal pain and we can discuss what treatment is necessary to relieve your pain.
 If we cannot determine the source of your pain, we may refer you to a gastroenterologist.

-If you are experiencing abdominal pain, make an appointment to see me.
+If you are experiencing abdominal pain, make an appointment to see one of our doctors.
+We have 3 convenient office locations in Morris County, NJ: Cedar Knolls, Hackettstown & Newton with more locations opening soon.
 Some conditions that cause abdominal pain are benign, but others may be very serious and require immediate care.
-Make your appointment today.
+Make an appointment today.